-- (1) The program must include ★6 in English and either CMPUT 101, 102 or 114, 115.
-These courses should be taken in the first two years of the program. - (2) The program must include at least ★18 in a single field of applications.
-The student is advised to consult the Department of Mathematical Sciences regarding specific program recommendations for the field of applications. - (3) The program must meet the requirements of the Faculty of Science (§163.1.2) and include ★18 in Arts courses. - (4) A corresponding Honors Mathematics course can be substituted for any Mathematics course listed.
-For example, MATH 117 can be substituted for MATH 114. - (5) Each program must be approved by the Department of Mathematical Sciences.
+- (1) Each student's program must have the approval of the Department of Mathematical Sciences.
+(2) The program must include ★6 in English and either CMPUT 101, 114, 115 or CMPUT 114, 115.
+These courses should be taken in the first two years of the program. - (3) The program must include at least ★18 in a single field of applications.
+The student is advised to consult the Department of Mathematical Sciences regarding specific program recommendations for the field of applications. - (4) The program must meet the requirements of the Faculty of Science (§163.1.2) and include ★18 in Arts courses - (5) A corresponding Honors Mathematics course can be substituted for any MATH course listed.
+For example, MATH 117 can be substituted for MATH 114.